Lucifer970901/Generative_AI_fundamentals/Concepts/LLMs_and_pipeline.md

 These are foundational machine learning models that usedeep learning algorithms to process and understand natural language, these models are trained on massive amount of text data to learn patterns and entity relationships in the language.

-This is the type of generative AI models that specializes in undestanding, generating and interacting in human language. its responsible to perform tasks such as text to text generation, text to image generation and image to text generation.
+This is the type of generative AI models that specializes in undestanding, generating and interacting in human language. its responsible to perform tasks such as **text to text generation**, **text to image generation** and **image to text generation**.

 ### what makes LLMs so powerful?